Silenci0/CureInfection/README.md

 # CureInfection
-ZPS plugin that uses health items to cure infection.

-This plugin is an advanced version of the original pills cure plugin in that it gives more options for gameplay tweeks.
-The plugin has the following cvars:
+This ZPS plugin is an advanced pillscure-type plugin that allows for further customization of the ability of health items to cure infection.
+Not only can you make this plugin work like the original pillscure plugin, you can also do the following with it:

+- Decide which health items can cure infection.
+- Give health times a chance to cure/fail to cure.
+- Disable the cure if players only have seconds before turning.
+- Cause the cure to backfire and turn the player into a zombie (based on the item's cure chances)

+Further customizations for the pillscure functionality may be added later or upon consideration.

+# Cvars
+The following cvars are available in the plugin:

 - sm_cureinfection_enabled = Disables/Enables the plugin.
 - sm_cureinfection_pills = Disable/Enables cure infection on the pill bottle health item.